stribny/sidewinder/docs/howto/installation.md

 !!! info

-    There is currently no project generator.
-To start using Sidewinder, clone the [repository](https://github.com/stribny/sidewinder) and make configuration changes in your local copy.
+    Sidewinder is set up as a template on GitHub which means you can easily create your own GitHub repository by clicking on the big green "Use this template" button on the repository homepage.
+This will ensure you have your own clean repository without previous commits and without any link to the original project.

-## Clone the repository
+## Clone the project locally

-!!! tip

-    Feel free to [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) first so that you don't have to set up Git remotes later.

-You can clone Sidewinder from the official repository or your fork:
+After you create your own GitHub repository from template or by [forking the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo), clone it locally from your repository URL.

+Alternatively just clone the project directly from the main repo:

 ```
 git clone https://github.com/stribny/sidewinder